-Sliding patio doors, also referred to as patio doors, are typically made of durable glass and steel, aluminum, vinyl or wood frames.
+Sliding patio doors, also referred to as just patio doors, are typically made of durable glass and steel, aluminum, vinyl or wood frames.
 These doors are designed to offer a clear view into your backyard.
-They can be used to open your home to other areas like your patio or deck as well.
+They can be used to open your home to other areas, like your patio or deck, too.

-Learning how to install a sliding glass door will be easier with a partner nearby to help handle the heavy lifting.
 This guide will explain how to install a sliding door in your home.
+Learning how to install a sliding glass door will be easier with a partner.
+Have someone nearby to help handle the heavy lifting.

 Before you begin the door installation, you’ll want to choose the right size exterior doors to ensure they fit in your space.
-Many homeowners choose to replace sliding glass doors with newer models as a simple design update.
-Here’s how you can know what size door to get:
+Many homeowners replace sliding glass doors with newer models as a simple design update.
+Here’s how you can figure what size door to get:

 - Remove the casing from the existing door frame to locate the studs.
 Set the casing aside somewhere safe.

-- Measure horizontally across the top and bottom sides of the opening, starting from the studs.
+- Measure horizontally across the top and bottom sides to find the rough opening, starting from the studs.
 Take measurements vertically on both sides.

 - Use the smallest measurements to fit your new door.
-For example, if you get 80” at the top and 81” at the bottom, use 80” as the measurement for the best possible fit.
+For example, if you get 80 inches at the top and 81 inches at the bottom, use 80 inches as the measurement for the best possible fit.

-Once you have these measurements you can begin shopping for new patio doors that fit the look of your home.
+Once you have these measurements, you can begin shopping for new patio doorsthat fit the look of your home.
 Many include sliding door locks that offer added security as well.

 - Take a minute to test fit your prehung sliding door to the opening.
-Make any adjustments from the inside and use shims as needed to ensure a secure fit.
+Make any adjustments from the inside.
+Then, use shims as needed to ensure a secure fit.

 - Create a piece of drip edge the size of the opening.
-Apply silicone caulk to your drip edge and put it along the top of the opening between your siding and house wrap.
+Apply silicone caulk to your drip edge.
+Caulk along the top of the opening between your siding and house wrap.

 - Create a sill pan to fit in the opening using roll flashing.
 A sill pan is used to collect and redirect water away from the door or window frame.
-Add caulk to the bottom edge of the opening and firmly press the sill pan into the caulk.
+Add caulk to the bottom edge of the opening.
+Firmly press the sill pan into the caulk.

 - Put silicone caulk around the edges of your opening where your siding and house wrap meet.
-You’ll also want to put a few drops of silicone caulk at the bottom of the opening.
+You’ll also want to put a small amount of caulk at the bottom of the opening.

 - Begin positioning the door into the opening from your exterior area.

-- Tilt the door into the opening with the bottom side going in first, using shims as necessary to create a secure fit.
+- Tilt the door into the opening with the bottom side going in first.
+Insert shims as necessary to create a secure fit.

 - Use shims under screw holes to help keep your threshold in good shape.